emqx/blog/en/202109/emqx-newsletter-202108.md

-In August, the open source team continually focused on EMQ X 5.0 feature developments.
+In August, the open source team continually focused on EMQX 5.0 feature developments.
 A lot of heat in discussions, a lot of fast iterations.
-EMQ X 5.0 has reached alpha.5 release.
+EMQX 5.0 has reached alpha.5 release.
 And we expect the **first** beta release to come soon.

-## A quick glance at EMQ X 5.0 management UI
+## A quick glance at EMQX 5.0 management UI

-EMQ X 5.0 will come with a freshly redesigned management UI.
+EMQX 5.0 will come with a freshly redesigned management UI.
 The new design focuses a lot on user experience improvements, we try our best to strike a balance between the clarity of the UI and the ability to parameterize.

 To show off, here is a screenshot of the new UI for advanced [MQTT](https://www.emqx.com/en/mqtt) features.